 - Name the main identifier for the new console. - Description a further opportunity to add more information. - OSD Mouse Launch (see description left). - Port add the port number (located on the main DDX switch) used by the DDX-USR module associated with this console.
 For multi-head consoles, ensure that the port used by the primary DDX-USR module (the one that has the primary display and peripherals attached) is the first one to be defined.
-If a chosen port is already used, a warning will be displayed, see Reallocating ports. - Access Permissions click the [+] button to select one or more computers that this console will be permitted to access.
-For each computer choose the appropriate access permissions (see Access permissions): = View only, <= Shared access, = Exclusive, = Private - Add Console click to save your settings.
+If a chosen port is already used, a warning will be displayed, see Reallocating ports. - Add Console click to save your settings.